noahbroyles/secsie-conf/README.md

 - no special syntax required for strings vs ints, floats, bools, etc.

-## Language Contructs
+## Secsie Language Contructs
-These are the rules of the language:
+These are the rules of the secsie config language:
 1. Comment lines begin with `#` or `;`, but inline comments can only begin with the octothorpe (`#`).
 2. Whitespace is ignored everywhere except in key names and section tag names.
 3. A config file consists of sections and attributes(keys and values).